Reeti4cyber/Red-vs-Blue-Team-Project/README.md

 - There is a `secret_folder`inside the company_folder that contained instructions to access the `webdav server` using CEO Ryan's credentials.
 Password also had hashed password, which I cracked using Crack station.
 - For these type of activities where the attacker tries to attack a hidden directory setting following alarms an mitigation strategies are recommended:
  - #### Alarm
-         - Set a low level alarm for more than 3 password failures.
-         - Set a critical alarm for more than 5 password failures.
+         - Set an alarm if there is an excessive amount of traffic to the hidden directory.
+         - Any sudden surge in traffic requesting hidden file should be alarming.
+         - Set an alarm if an unknown IP address is trying to access the hidden directory.

   - #### System Hardening

+         - Turn off the directory listing.
          - Remove the directory and file from the server and move it to some safe or offline location.
          - Remove all reference to this secret directory.
          - Create multi-factor authentication for all priviliged accounts.